iezll1106/Java_Document_Inventory/README.md

 # Overview Java_Document_Inventory

 In this Module03 I did choose Java Programming.
-This software will analyze employee salary data for the PGG office.
-It will load data from a csv file, process and explore salaries, generate statistics, and visualize trends such as salary distribution by designation and gender.
-The script will use multiple R features such as dataframes, loops, lists, and control structures like case_when.
-Output will be printed to the console and optionally visualized using charts.
+This is a console-based Java program that allows users to track and manage documents created from 2010 to the present.
+It includes fields like document name, type, date created, originating office, and image path.
+The user can add, list, filter, or delete records.

-The purpose of creating this software is to demonstrate basic skills in R Programming like it's installation (R and its packages), data manipulation, and visualization.
-The software will be used to analyze and visualize simple employee data, providing insights into salary distributions and trends.
+The purpose of creating this software is to demonstrate basic skills in Java Programming like it's installation (Java and its packages).

+To compile: type javac YourClassName
+To run: java YourClassName

 # Development Environment